 Vacuum pool filters on the other hand, are placed before the swimming pool circulation pump.
 This type of swimming pool filter is normally set up or installed where they are openly exposed to the atmosphere.

-There are basically three types of swimming pool filters that are used in the swimming pool and spa industry. they are listed below.
-Generally, the purpose of all swimming pool and spa filters as we can see, is to clean debris from the water and help maintain a healthy and inviting pool.
+There are three types of swimming pool filters that are used in the swimming pool and spa industry.
+They are listed below.
+The purpose of all swimming pool and spa filters as we can see, is to clean debris from the water and help maintain a healthy and inviting pool.

-Without a proper swimming pool filtration system installed on your swimming pool, your water will be dirty, and quickly contaminated.
+Without a proper swimming pool filtration system installed in your swimming pool, your water will be dirty, and quickly contaminated.

 All of which is achieved through your swimming pool or spa filtration process.
-For the most part, each of the different swimming pool filter systems use a similar process in the the water forced mechanically through the media of the swimming pool and spa filters.
-The debris in the water is then trapped or filtered out and the water returned back to the pool.
+Each of the different swimming pool filter systems use a similar process in the water forced mechanically through the media of the swimming pool and spa filters.
+The debris in the water is then trapped or filtered out and the water is returned to the pool.

 When an engineer decides on a type of swimming pool or spa filter for a particular pool water system, they must take into consideration the space and the budget of you, the client.
 Some of the swimming pool filters that they normally choose from when constructing a new mechanical system include...

-Sand swimming pool filters are deem permanent pool filters because their media last for a very long time.
-This time period could be anywhere from 5 to 15 years before the silica sand has to be replaced in the filter.
+Sand swimming pool filters are considerd permanent pool filters because their media last for an exceptionally long time.
+This period could be anywhere from 5 to 15 years before the silica sand has to be replaced in the filter.

 As suspended water particles attached themselves to the edge of the fine silica sand, they cause the gap between each of the sand grain to become smaller and smaller.
 As a result of this, the smaller particles such as body waste, lotions, hair, and dirt are trapped in the sand media.

-This process creates a fibrous maze that eventually filter out the smallest particles in the water coming from your swimming pool.
-Unfortunately this process also has some down falls.
-This causes a pressure build up in the swimming pool filters and a reduction in your water flow.
+This process creates a fibrous maze that eventually filters out the smallest particles in the water coming from your swimming pool.
+Unfortunately, this process also has some downfalls.
+This causes pressure to build up in the swimming pool filters and a reduction in your water flow.

-This is an indication that your pool filters have to be cleaned to improve water flow.
-The cleaning of the swimming pool sand filter is achieve through a process known as backwashing.
-Overall, sand filters are most economical and easy to maintain; however, they are least efficient.
+This is an indication that your pool filters must be cleaned to improve water flow.
+The cleaning of the swimming pool sand filter is achieved through a process known as backwashing.
+Overall, sand filters are the most economical and easy to maintain; however, they are the least efficient.

-They are also environmentally friendly and they require very little water to clean.
-The only downfall is that these type of filters have to be disassemble for it to be cleaned.
-The filtering efficiency of a cartridge pool filter is 10 - 15 microns; thus, making these types of swimming pool filters better that that of sand swimming pool filters.
+They are also environmentally friendly, and they require little to clean.
+The only downfall is that these types of filters these types of filters for it to be cleaned.
+The filtering efficiency of a cartridge pool filter is 10 - 15 microns; thus, making these types of swimming pool filters better than that of sand swimming pool filters.